- Michael L. McReynolds

 Martin is a member of the San Antonio Bar Association, the State Bar of Texas, the State Bar of Michigan and the San Antonio Association of Professional Landmen.

-Mr. Lovell is a member of the San Antonio Bar Association, the State Bar of Texas, and the San Antonio Estate Planners' Council.
+Mr. Lovell is a member of the San Antonio Bar Association, the State Bar of Texas and the College of the State Bar of Texas, and the San Antonio Estate Planners’ Council.

 Jill F. Ford is a Board Certified Paralegal in the area of Estate Planning & Probate Law by the Texas Board of Legal Specialization.
 A graduate of Texas Tech University, Ms. Ford is an active member of the San Antonio Estate Planners’ Council, and the Paralegal Division of the State Bar of Texas.
 Ms. Ford also volunteers her time with Junior League of San Antonio.